InitRunner

 File

-Writes agent output to a local file.
+Appends agent output to a local file.
+Parent directories are created if they do not exist.
 Supports JSON and plain text formats.

 sinks: